 For the health of back muscles and legs

-A soothing blend is a mix of camphor and the essential oils of blue tansy, peppermint, chamomile, wintergreen and helichrysum.
+A soothing blend is a mix of camphor and the essential oils of blue tansy, peppermint, chamomile, eucalyptus and helichrysum.
 Mix all the ingredients in equal amounts and massage into areas you are experiencing pain for a natural cooling effect.

 To restore a good night sleep